cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 ├── Metagenomes/
 └── PhyloSanity.ini</code></pre>

-The `out/` directory contains the raw data from the pipeline output.
-The `Metagenomes` directory contains the `BioMetaDB` project, including the SQL interface, that has all raw data stored in a `SQLite3` database.
+By default, the `out/` directory contains the raw data from the pipeline output.
+The `Metagenomes` directory contains the `BioMetaDB` project, including the SQL interface, that has all metadata stored in a `SQLite3` database.

 Within the `out/` directory are results directories for each output, labeled as `checkm_results`, etc. Also, running **PhyloSanity** generated a citations file that describes all of the analyses that were run in this pipeline.